 There are many layers to PSD2, including the SCA requirement.

-SCA (Strong Customer Authentication) is a new PSD2 mandate set to go into effect 14 September 2019.
+SCA (Strong Customer Authentication) is a new PSD2 mandate that went into effect 14 September 2019.

 The goal of this mandate is to reduce fraud and ensure that merchants and issuers in the European Economic Area (EEA) are validating the consumer for all electronic payments.